VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 <img src="../../../assets/images/image2013-11-25_12_28_37.png" />

-> There are two propertiesВ Source item catalogВ andВ Target item catalogВ .
+> There are two properties Source item catalog and Target item catalog .
 These properties can be set in case you're not sure if there can be items with the same codes in several catalogs, to point where to locate the items.

 7. Finish the wizard.